2 Options Markets{#sec-c:options}

 Important Limitations

-Despite these limitations, put-call parity remains one of the most reliable and useful relationships in options theory, providing a foundation for understanding options pricing and identifying trading opportunities.
+For American options, the put-call parity relation does not always hold, and, for stocks that pay dividends prior to the option’s maturity, the present value of expected dividends must be subtracted from the stock price in the parity relationship.
+Despite these limitations, put-call parity is one of the most reliable and useful relationships in options theory, providing a foundation for understanding options pricing and identifying trading opportunities.

-2.8 Early Exercise of American Options
+2.9 Early Exercise of American Options

 Most exchange-traded options are American-style, meaning they can be exercised at any time before expiration.
 However, early exercise is not always optimal and should be considered carefully.
 Understanding when early exercise might be beneficial requires analyzing the trade-off between immediate payoff and the option’s remaining time value.